bdy9527/FAGCN/README.md

 Any suggestion/question is welcome.

 # Reference
-If you make advantage of the SDCN model in your research, please cite the following in your manuscript:
+If you make advantage of the FAGCN model in your research, please cite the following in your manuscript:

 ```
 @inproceedings{fagcn2021,